-The survey highlighted some interesting results in terms of how non-Indigenous Canadians view Indigenous organizations.
+The survey highlighted some interesting results regarding how non-Indigenous Canadians view Indigenous organizations.
 Some really positive findings here that seem to indicate a growing recognition and understanding of the economic contributions and economic value of a thriving Indigenous business sector:

-- Three-quarters of Canadians (77 per cent) also believe supporting strong Indigenous businesses is an important pathway to healing Canada’s relationship with First Nations, Inuit and Métis people.
+Three-quarters of Canadians (77%) also believe supporting strong Indigenous businesses is an important pathway to healing Canada’s relationship with First Nations, Inuit and Métis people.

-- 81 per cent agree Canadian corporations should include Indigenous owned and operated businesses in their supplier networks whenever possible.
+81% agree that Canadian corporations should include Indigenous-owned and operated businesses in their supplier networks whenever possible.

-- Seven-in-ten Canadians (71 per cent) believe that on-going supports for Indigenous companies, such as training and mentoring, should be a long-term strategy for Canadian corporations.
+Seven-in-ten Canadians (71%) believe that ongoing support for Indigenous companies, such as training and mentoring, should be a long-term strategy for Canadian corporations.

 “The success of Indigenous businesses clearly matters to Canadians,” says JP Gladu, president and CEO, Canadian Council for Aboriginal Business (CCAB).
 “The fact that Canadians expect the private sector to step up with action to help Indigenous entrepreneurs sends a powerful message to decision makers.
 This broad public support will also fuel the optimism of Indigenous business owners.
 The role that procurement can play in offering a hand up could incentivize businesses to champion and encourage Indigenous business inclusion at all levels of business interaction and participation.”

-- Government of Canada: Aboriginal Business Directory lists companies by sector, provides a company profile and contact info.
+Government of Canada: Aboriginal Business Directory lists companies by sector, and provides a company profile and contact info.

-- Canadian Council of Aboriginal Business maintains a list of member companies; has a handy search box with filters to refine your search to sector and province/territory.
+Canadian Council of Aboriginal Business maintains a list of member companies; it has a handy search box with filters to refine your search to sector and province/territory.